 Lack of communication hinders growth and productivity.
 Nearly two-thirds of all employees in the workforce struggle to understand management’s requests, which results in a significant loss in productivity.
 Employees who struggle to communicate with their peers also hinder efficiency and stop projects from progressing quickly.

-Employees who feel heard and engaged in the workplace work better with management, other departments, and customers.
-Engaged employees are more likely to participate in creative brainstorming sessions, drive innovation, and encourage growth.
+Employees who feel heard and recognized in the workplace work better with management, other departments, and customers.
+Employee recognition helps break down siloes between departments, encouraging others to recognize each other for hard work when departments collaborate.
+Additionally, engaged employees are more likely to participate in creative brainstorming sessions, drive innovation, and encourage growth.

 Word-of-mouth advertising is one of the most important forms of brand awareness a company can leverage.
 Happy employees promote your company outside the office, both by word-of-mouth and online platforms like Glassdoor.